 HIV: Risks of Sexual Contact

-During vaginal, oral, or anal sex, the receiving partner has the higher risk of contracting HIV.
+During vaginal, oral, or anal sex, the receiving partner has the higher risk of getting infected with HIV.
 Men who allow other men to perform anal sex on them have the highest risk.
 The inserting male partner has a lower risk, but the risk increases if he is uncircumcised.
-Women who have vaginal or anal sex with infected men are also in danger.
+Women who have vaginal or anal sex with infected men also have a risk of getting HIV.
 The risk decreases with the use of condoms.

-HIV can be transmitted through small sores in the mouth or bleeding gums during oral sex.
+HIV also can be transmitted through small sores in the mouth or bleeding gums during oral sex.

 eMedicineHealth Medical Reference from Healthwise